WalaaAlshaikh/Tick2Do/README.md

 This project represents an android application **Tick2Do**, which helps the user creates and organize their tasks.
 ## Technologies used:
+This application was built using the following technologies:
 ### For Designing the logo of the app:
 * Canva